Applewood is a Wine Country Romantic Inn located 1 mile away from funky, free-spirited Guerneville a "Hate Free Community."

 "As if that weren’t enough to entice any vacationer, a large sign on our way into town announced that we were entering “A hate-free community,” our first indication that we were bound for the sort of relaxed gay vacation destination that is open to all comers, even straight ones."

 "That meant that Guerneville was filled with a collection of people more varied than you’d expect in a town of about 5,000.
-For every gay couple we saw there was a straight one with children, and scattered in their midst were a handful of aging hippies and woodsy locals.
+For every gay couple we saw there was a straight one with children and scattered in their midst were a handful of aging hippies and woodsy locals.
 The town’s residents, visitors and that hodgepodge of storefronts on Main Street reflect its transition from timber industry roots to hippie enclave to gay haven."

 Guerneville (/ˈɡɜrnvɪl/ gərnē-vil) is an unincorporated town known for its historical LGBT community and culture, making it a popular destination for both homosexual and heterosexual couples, and for corporate retreats and family and friend reunions.

 The local Pomo Indians used the area as a summer camp and called it "Ceola" (/ˈsiːoʊleɪ/ or cee-oh-lay) which meant "shady place."
-Except for a large, beautiful stand of truly ancient trees preserved in the Fife Creek watershed, now the centerpiece of Armstrong Woods Park, many of the trees were logged in the 19th century, giving rise to the first English name for the place – "Stumptown."
+Except for a large, beautiful stand of truly ancient trees preserved in the Fife Creek watershed, now the centerpiece of Armstrong Redwoods State Park, many of the trees were logged in the 19th century, giving rise to the first English name for the place – "Stumptown."
 The annual town parade still commemorates the old place name by calling itself "Stumptown Days."

 Modern Guerneville continues to exude small-town charm, from its plaza in the town center with permanent chess tables, to small shops, and a public beach area in the heart of town along the Russian River that is used for fishing, swimming, boating, and sunbathing.
 Just as in the past, the river is open to the public.